swish-ai/swish-utilities/user-guide.md

 ﻿# swish-utilities User Guide

-Swish Utilities for ServiceNow data retrieval and masking of exported ITSM data
+Swish Utilities - command line (CLI) for ServiceNow data retrieval and masking of exported ITSM data

 Introduction
 ------------

-swish-utilities

 Extraction of data from ServiceNow can be challenging.
-In some cases our users can retrieve the required data from ServiceNow by themselves.
-In other cases, particularly for Sys\_Audit extraction, auxiliary utility is required.

-For some companies, masking of the data is required before transferring to DeepCoding.
-The swish-utilities command line interface (CLI) is a tool for retrieval of data from ServiceNow ITSM system and for data masking.

-For initial [Swish.ai](https://swish.ai/) on-boarding of a company that is using ServiceNow, extraction of the following tables may be required:
+Swish Utiltieis can be used for this purpose.
+Examples of tables that can be extractd:
 - Incidents [incident]
 - Change Requests [change\_request]
 - Catalog Tasks [sc\_task]